 And after so much searching to be happy, I think I now know better what it is I was looking for.

 And yet, today, this week, maybe for a long time to come, that may not be enough; you feel a hole.
-If I could offer one piece of advice, hard won, about happiness (learnt on the wall and on the flat), it’s that you cannot let fate, misfortune, the tides and currents of living, or those we meet along the way steal your happiness.
+If I could offer one piece of advice, hard-won, about happiness (learnt on the wall and on the flat), it’s that you cannot let fate, misfortune, the tides and currents of living, or those we meet along the way steal your happiness.
 Get a grip, and, learn when to let go.
-When you are turned to ash by a supernova then mourn your passing in that split second before your gone, but don’t let a supernova a thousand light years away steel the joy from your beating heart in this moment.
+When you are turned to ash by a supernova then mourn your passing in that split second before your gone, but don’t let a supernova a thousand light-years away steal the joy from your beating heart at this moment.
 Don’t allow yourself to be a victim, fight it, shake it before t sticks and clings.
-You are not a victim of what is happening around you, of your past, of what the future my bring, you are a victim of how you allow yourself to feel.
+You are not a victim of what is happening around you, of your past, of what the future may bring, you are a victim of how you allow yourself to feel.

 So yes my cup overflows, but it is only a very small cup.

 But I am not smug.
 I have work to do.
 Perhaps this being the most important and final piece of this puzzle of happiness: the digging up of the dead.